 Venture along the World's Longest Fresh Water Beach and witness how our white sandy shores transform into dramatic ice sculpted landscapes during the winter season.
 While you're there, soak up the stunning backdrop of South Georgian Bay.
 Follow along the water's edge and front the brisk winds of Lake Huron or take shelter along Shore Lane Trail which follows the waterfront set-back amidst the trees.
 Enjoy the ice formations from a distance and do not climb on them as they are not stable and actually sit on top of moving lake water.
 If you are not careful, these can be quite dangerous.

 Local inland trails offer stunning views of the Nottawasaga River and the back-dune area.
 A winter hike along the trails will not disappoint!
-From the Wasaga Nordic and Trail Center, the trail meanders through the valley of the McIntyre Creek and passes along quiet country roads to Smithdale, east of Glen Huron, where it connects with the Mad River trail section.
+From the Wasaga Nordic and Trail Center, the trails meander through the provincial park though as variety of terrain.
+If you take the Wasaga section of the Ganaraska, the trail exits the Provincial Park and Makes it’s way through the McIntyre Creek valley and passes along quiet country roads to Smithdale, east of Glen Huron, where it connects with the Mad River trail section.
 The Wasaga Beach section is fairly easy to use with a few hills, making it great for novices and those out for a more leisurely stroll.